-Halloweens comes from an ancient Celtic festival known as Samhain (which is pronounced like ‘sow-in’), per History; the festival included large bonfires and people in costumes to ward off ghosts.
-Later, All Saints Day, which falls on Nov.
-1, was instituted by the Catholic Church as a day to honor, well, all saints.
-The holiday was actually originally celebrated in May but was moved to the first of November by Pope Gregory IV in 837 AD, per CNN.
-All Saints Day is followed by All Souls Day, also known as Día de los Muertos, which celebrates and honors loved ones who have passed.
-Like Halloween, it often involves candlelight and costume.
+Halloween comes from an ancient Celtic festival known as Samhain (which is pronounced like ‘sow-in’), per History.
+The festival included bonfires and people in costumes to ward off ghosts.
+Later, All Saints Day, which falls on November 1 and adopted some of the rituals of Samhain, was instituted by the Catholic Church as a day to honor saints.
+By default, the day before, October 31, became All Hallows Eve, the day before All Saints Day.
+On the other side of All Saints Day is All Souls Day on November 2, commonly referred to as Día de los Muertos, which celebrates and honors loved ones who have passed.

-So if you see someone who isn’t dressed up for Halloween this year, maybe they didn’t feel like pulling a costume together, or maybe they’re part of these religions that don’t celebrate Halloween.
+So if you see someone who isn’t dressed up for Halloween this year, maybe they didn’t feel like pulling a costume together, maybe they simply don’t care for the holiday, or perhaps they’re part of one of these religions that don’t celebrate Halloween.

 Remember if your child’s friend or classmate doesn’t want to celebrate Halloween or wear a costume, it may mean that they are part of a religion that doesn’t celebrate Halloween.
 It’s always a good idea to have activities that are autumn-themed (but not specifically Halloween) like bobbing for apples or a fall leaf craft, so everyone has something to participate in.

 This article was originally published on